 Treatment Insecticide (Formulation) Amount product per acre Time limits: days before harvest Remarks Foliar (cont.) bifenthrin (Brigade 2EC) 2.1-6.4 oz 14 RESTRICTED USE.
-Do not feed immature plants and peanut hay to livestock.
+Do not feed immature plants and peanut hay to livestock. spinosad + gamma- cyhalothrin (Consero) 2.0-2.8 oz 14 RESTRICTED USE.
+Do not allow grazing of crop residue or harvest of crop residue for hay until 14 days after last applica- tion. beta-cyfluthrin + imidacloprid 2.8 oz 14 RESTRICTED USE.
 Pegging chlorpyrifos (Lorsban 15G) Lorsban 15G is not labeled for use against leafhopper but will provide suppression if applied for soil insects. phorate (Thimet 20G) 10.0 lb 90 RESTRICTED USE.
 Distribute granules as a band over the fruiting zone at pegging.
 Work into the top few inches of soil im- mediately.
 Do not graze or feed treated hay or forage to livestock.
-In-furrow disulfoton (Di-Syston 15G) 6.7-13.3 lb RESTRICTED USE.
-Place granules in a band on each side of the seed furrow at planting, or as a side dressing after emergence.
-May also be applied in a band over the row or as a side dressing at pegging.
-Do not apply directly on the seed.
-Do not feed treated vines. phorate (Thimet 20G) 5.0 lb 90 RESTRICTED USE.
+In-furrow phorate (Thimet 20G) 5.0 lb 90 RESTRICTED USE.
 Distribute granules evenly in the furrow.
 Do not graze or feed treated hay or for- age to livestock.